piisa/pii-transform/doc/api.md

 # Load a document
 doc = LocalSrcDocumentFile(filename)

-# Load the PII detected in the document
+# Load the PII that were detected in the document from a dump file
 pii = PiiCollectionLoader()
-pii.load(piiname)
+pii.load(pii_filename)

 # Start a transformer object
 trf = PiiTransformer(default_policy="label")